Danya Barsalona

-Danya Sarah-Elenor Barsalona (born January 12, 1988) is a Canadian soccer player who plays as a midfielder for German club FC Viktoria Berlin.
+Danya Sarah-Elenor Barsalona (born January 12, 1988) is a Canadian soccer player who plays as a midfielder for German club Viktoria Berlin.

 She previously played for IL Sandviken in Norway's Toppserien, SD Lagunak in Spain's Primera División, for 1.
 FC Lübars and 1.
 FC Union Berlin in the German 2.
-Bundesliga and UPC Tavagnacco in Italy's Serie A. She attended and played for the University of Alabama at Birmingham from 2006 to 2010 in the United States's NCAA Division 1.
-She was also a member of the Canadian National Team.
+Bundesliga and UPC Tavagnacco in Italy's Serie A. She attended and played for the University of Alabama at Birmingham from 2006 to 2010 in the United States's NCAA Division I. She was also a member of the Canadian National Team.

 Besides her football career she is working as a sports journalist with Deutsche Welle.
 Her brother, Andrew, is also a soccer player.